-The GFP (General Foundation Program) at AOU Oman under the supervision of the Foundation Studies Unit prepares students (in both modes of study: open education and sponsored students) for their higher education studies and hence precedes the first formal year of specialization courses.
-The courses in the GFP have zero credit and the assessment mechanisms only determine if a student has acquired the desired learning outcomes.
+The FSU (Foundation Studies Unit) at AOU Oman under the supervision of the Foundation Studies Unit prepares students (in both modes of study: open education and sponsored students) for their higher education studies and hence precedes the first formal year of specialization courses.
+The courses in the FSU have zero credit and the assessment mechanisms only determine if a student has acquired the desired learning outcomes.
 However, it may require a student to take level/course again if he /she does not score the minimum in the assessments and the final exams.

 - English Language (three levels)

 - Mathematics (Basic Math and Applied or Pure Math)